 2. They Give You Real-Time Feedback

 As a facilitator or leader, you might think your message landed clearly, but a check-out question lets you test that assumption.
-If participants' responses reveal confusion or misalignment, you can address it immediately—or at the very least, know where follow-up is needed.
+If participants' responses reveal confusion or misalignment, you can address it immediately (or at the very least, you know where follow-up is needed).

 3. They Create Closure and Energy